"By waiting and by calm you shall be saved, in quiet and in trust your strength lies."

 Marjorie Kaukl, dealing with a recurrence of cancer

 Rosemary, aunt of Mark Buffat, dealing with pancreatic cancer

-Continuing prayers for Lisa Martin, Jim Goulding, Charlotte Terry, Mark Miller, Irma Phillips, George, Tammy Conrad’s father, Joan Hansen
+Continuing prayers for Lisa Martin, Jim Goulding, Charlotte Terry, Joan Hansen, George, Tammy Conrad’s father, Phil Kavanagh, Edward Johnson, Norma Gard

 Prayers for Encouragement and Concern for: